Back to Blogs

 Conversely, a developer portal gives life to the catalog's data.
 It transforms raw specifications and metadata into an engaging, interactive experience for consumers.
 It's the public face of your API program, the interface through which the hard work of cataloging and governance becomes visible and useful to external developers.
 Feedback and usage data from the portal can also inform the catalog, helping API owners understand which APIs are popular, which need improvement, or which might be candidates for deprecation, contributing to better API metrics.

 Together, they form a continuous loop: the catalog ensures consistency and quality, which the portal then leverages to drive adoption and generate value, with portal usage data providing insights back to the catalog for continuous improvement.
+In practice, this means that when a new API is connected from Kong, Apigee, or Azure API Management into the catalog, it is immediately available in the portal - tagged, documented, and ready for self-serve consumption without any manual publishing step.

 To genuinely thrive in the API economy, organizations cannot afford to treat API catalogs and developer portals as optional or interchangeable components.
 Both are strategic necessities, albeit serving distinct functions: